elliotsymons13/devenvironment/README.md

  - (The above two can be mitigated when running in a VM using host settings)

 # Usage
 Follow these intructions to configure the development environment on an Ubuntu 18LTS or 20 host.
 It has been roughly tested on each.
+The system must be installed as described below, in the $HOME directory.
+This will ensure dotfiles sit 'in place' and are used normally.

 Install Ubuntu into VM/host as desired.
 Login.
 Run the GUI software updater to completion or not at all (to avoid dpkg lock conflicts).
 Restart as prompted and login again.